 Deadly Flooding In Kentucky, South, Ohio Valley | Weather.com

-At least 21 deaths are being connected to days of severe storms and heavy rain across parts of the South and Midwest, where life-threatening river flooding continued and forced evacuations Monday.
+At least 27 deaths are being connected to days of severe storms and heavy rain across parts of the South and Midwest, where rivers burst their banks, causing dangerous flooding.

-Hundreds of roads were closed across Kentucky on Monday due to flooding, mudslides and rockslides.
-In some cities, such as Frankfort, Kentucky, the state’s capital, utilities have been shut off as the river reached a near-record cresting point.
+Hundreds of roads were closed early this week across Kentucky due to flooding, mudslides and rockslides.
+In some cities, such as Frankfort, Kentucky, the state’s capital, utilities have been shut off and a curfew was implemented Monday into Tuesday as the river reached a near-record cresting point.
+Hundreds of people in the state still have no access to water and nearly 4,000 are under boil advisories, The Associated Press reported.

 Indiana and Georgia each reported two weather-related deaths, and one also occurred in Mississippi.